 A Trip from Auckland to Muriwai Beach

-Another great beach close to Auckland is called Muriwai Beach.
+Another beautiful beach close to Auckland is called Muriwai Beach.
 Driving from Auckland to Muriwai Beach only takes 45 minutes, so it easily accessible for a day trip!
 Muriwai Beach showcases a gorgeous coastline, cliffs to explore, paragliders to watch, and in the right time of year, loads of birds called Gannets!
 The trip from Auckland to Muriwai beach is definitely worth making!

 Getting from Auckland to Muriwai Beach